Mount Laurel Alimony Lawyer

 The effects of this legal change can affect you differently depending on where you are in the divorce process.
 Under New Jersey's new alimony law, instead of paying permanent alimony, meaning pretty much for life, a payer now pays "durational alimony."
-If you are going through your divorce right now, spousal support payments will be applied under the new law.
+Spousal support payments will be applied under the new law if you are going through your divorce right now.
 This means that for any marriage that was shorter than 20 years, the payments may not last longer than the length of the marriage unless the judge decides there are special circumstances.

 Below are some circumstances the judge may consider when determining alimony:

 - Whether one person gave up a lucrative career as part of the marriage

 - The ability of the recipient to support him or herself